Abraham-Rubin-Shelah Open Colorings and a Large Continuum: Partition Products

 \subsection{Further Remarks on Coherent Overlaps}

-In this subsection we state and prove a few consequences of the coherent collapse conditions (\ref{coherent-collapse-critical})--(\ref{coherent-collapse-comp}) of Definition \ref{coherent-collapse}.
+In this subsection we state and prove a few consequences of the Hull and Closure conditions (\ref{coherent-collapse-critical}), (\ref{coherent-collapse-closure}) of Definition \ref{coherent-collapse}.
 These results will, in combination with the ability to rearrange a partition product, allow us to find isomorphism types of sufficiently simple partition products inside many countably-closed $M\prec H(\om_3)$, as well as their transitive collapses (see Lemma \ref{lemma:M}).